-Well, living under my sister’s shadow is infuriating.
+Well, living under my sister’s shadow is more than tiring, it’s infuriating.

-When I look at her, I see red—a burning rage, a damning conviction, an eternal pressure to be more… and less.
+When I look at her, I see red.
+It’s a burning rage, a damning conviction, an eternal pressure to be more… and less.

 She is everything I’m not.
 And nothing I want to be.

-Her attempts to mold me into a caricature who holds the same beliefs as her are unwanted.
+Her attempt to mold me into a caricature who holds the same beliefs as her is unwanted.

 Her desire to make me fit into the neat little box she’s designed for me is wasted.

 Her care for my welfare and her concern about my deviousness is misguided.